ApoorvaTiwari26/ApoorvaTiwari26/README.md

 ## 🚀 About Me

-I'm a passionate Computer Science graduate from Bhilai Institute of Technology with a love for building innovative solutions through code.
+I'm a passionate Computer Science graduate with a love for building innovative solutions through code.
 I thrive on problem-solving, turning data into actionable insights, and creating engaging user experiences.

 **🎯 What I'm passionate about:**
 - Data Analysis & Visualization